tobiasisenberg/Visualization-Reproducibility/readme.md

     * a [`requirements.txt`](requirements.txt) includes all of these requirements, install them with `pip3 install -r requirements.txt`
 * IEEE Xplore Python 3 API: download it from https://developer.ieee.org/Python3_Software_Development_Kit and place the `xploreapi.py` file into the main directory of the script
 * `acmdownload.py` file from https://github.com/niklasekstrom/acmdownload, also placed into the main directory of the script
-    * after downloading, open the `acmdownload.py` file and comment out the last five lines (the ones after the last defined function) like this:
+    * after downloading, open the `acmdownload.py` file and comment out (or just delete) the last five lines (the ones after the last defined function) like this:
     ```
     # doi = '10.5555/2387880.2387905'
     # documents_to_download = 300